 Contact NRC HQ (NSIR/DPR) if it appears that a RIE may have occurred, or when assistance in determining a potential RIE is needed.

-If the licensee made the EAL change(s) due to receipt of a Safety Evaluation Report (SER) or due to NRC direction via advisories, orders, bulletins, etc., review the change and evaluate if the change was in accordance with the stated NRC guidance or SER.
+If the licensee made the EAL change(s) due to receipt of a Safety Evaluation Report (SER) or due to NRC direction via advisories, orders, bulletins, etc., review the change and evaluate if the change was made in accordance with the stated NRC guidance or SER.

 Verify that the licensee performed the annual EAL review with State/County authorities in accordance with the requirements of 10 CFR 50, Appendix E, Section IV.B. (may be performed in the office or onsite during the baseline EP inspection) [C1]